-Carpenter Lake is situated along the Cable Bay Shear Zone ("CBSZ") and straddles the south central margin of the Athabasca Basin in northern Saskatchewan.
-It presently comprises a total of 10,403 hectares (25,707 acres) within four contiguous mineral dispositions.
+The Carpenter Lake Property ("Carpenter Lake") is situated along the Cable Bay Shear Zone ("CBSZ") and straddles the south central margin of the Athabasca Basin in northern Saskatchewan.
+The property presently comprises a total of 10,403 hectares (25,707 acres) within four contiguous mineral dispositions and is a Joint Venture between ALX (60%) and Noka Resources Inc. (40%).
 Carpenter Lake has prospective exploration attributes that warrant further evaluation.